Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 2.6 Defining Names for Constants

 When a program contains constants, it's often a good idea to give them names.
 The `dweight.c` and `dweight2.c` programs rely on constant 166, whose meaning may not be at all clear to someone reading the program later.
-Using feature know as ***macro definition***, we can name this constant:
+Using feature known as ***macro definition***, we can name this constant:

 ```C
 #define INCHES_PER_POUND 166